 Even if you live where winter weather prevails, there are also many butterfly exhibits where you can enjoy seeing beautiful tropical butterflies year-round in the United States and Canada.

 I also would like to argue that the butterfly season never ends even where it snows.
 Many butterflies that live in cold climates spend the winter as caterpillars, while almost as many spend the winter as pupae.
 A few species, mainly the California Tortoiseshell (Nymphalis californica), Mourning Cloak (Nymphalis antiopa), and Comma (Polygonia comma) spend the winter as adults, hibernating in holes in trees, in crevices in man-made structures, or in other shelters.
 A very few species spend the winter as eggs.
 By leaving autumn leaves un-raked and yards a little messy with debris, we allow safe places for them to snooze the winter away.

-Winter is the perfect time of year to start planning for the butterflies when warmer weather arrives.
+Winter is the perfect time of year to start planning your garden for the butterflies!
 If you enjoy seeing butterflies in your garden, then you not only need to plant flowers that feed the adults but also plant host plants that will feed the caterpillars of those butterflies.